Outstanding communications start here

-There are more than 850 marketing courses available in the UK, from over 140 institutions – including three of the best universities for marketing in the world – Imperial College Business School (third), the University of Warwick (sixth) and Manchester (Alliance) (ninth).
+There are more than 850 marketing courses available in the UK, from over 140 institutions – including two of the best universities for marketing in the world – Imperial College Business School (third) and the University of Warwick (sixth).

 In a world of information noise, you’ll be learning from people with extensive industry expertise in making messages stand out.
 And you’ll be able to hone your personal communication skills constantly – especially your spoken and written English – ready to research, plan and think creatively on real marketing projects.
 With an exciting and lucrative jobs market awaiting you, you’ll definitely graduate with the competitive edge you need to succeed.

 What to expect